Soaring travel costs to Phuket spark tourist backlash

 Despite the price surge, Phuket has successfully resumed domestic air traffic, reaching nearly 130 flights per day.
 Nevertheless, the increase in tourist influx has rendered these services insufficient, particularly for local business travellers.
 As a result, many locals are opting to drive to nearby provinces like Krabi or Surat Thani to catch cheaper flights to Bangkok.

 Thanet also expressed concerns about the potential negative impacts of inflated prices on Phuket’s tourism sector, especially if the quality of services does not match the price increase.

-“Our concern is that if guests are not treated with good quality services and products, they might not return to Phuket,” he warned.
+“Our concern is that if guests are not treated with good quality services and products, they might not return to Phuket.”

 Join the conversation and have your say on Thailand news published on The Thaiger.